mtsamara/audio_streaming_agora_demo/README.md

 # audio_streaming_agora_demo

-A new Flutter project.
+This is based on [Agora Tutorial](https://www.agora.io/en/blog/building-your-own-audio-streaming-application-using-the-agora-flutter-sdk/)

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for an Audio Streaming Flutter application using Agora SDK.

 A few resources to get you started if this is your first Flutter project: